dyfatai/dyfatai/README.md

 #### Hi there 👋

-**dyfatai/dyfatai** is a ✨ _special_ ✨ I am Microsoft Certified Trainer and Certified ✨ _Data Analyst_ ✨ skilled in collecting, cleaning, and transforming data into insights for driving business decisions.
+**dyfatai/dyfatai** is a Microsoft Certified Trainer and Certified ✨_Data Analyst_✨ skilled in collecting, cleaning, and transforming data into insights for driving business decisions.
 I am an experienced professional with 6 years of experience in helping companies use a data-driven approach to reduce costs, optimize business operations, and maximize profit.

 I am also very big on community development.
 I am a firm believer that while talent is evenly distributed, opportunity is not.
 As such, I train, coach, and mentor enthusiasts on the data analytics track.
-So far, I have trained over 400 professionals and mentored 4 individuals to successful careers in data analytics.

 - 🔭 I’m currently working on building enterprise data analytics solutions